 Consider politics, one of the most divisive topics in any conversation these days.
 During the 2016 presidential election, the majority of users wanted to know who Alexa was going to vote for, says Farah Houston, a senior manager on the personality team.
 This interest is something the team attributes to natural curiosity, though there was likely some sarcasm at play, too.
 Figuring out how Alexa would respond to this particular question led to a considerable back and forth among the writers on the personality team.

 “We had a lot of internal debates about this, with a lot of potential paths such as picking a candidate, talking about AIs not having the right to vote, or picking a joke candidate,” Houston says.
 “As we thought about why a customer might be asking this question, we didn’t believe it was to actually get a recommendation on who to vote for, nor did we want to provide one.
 It was most likely to see what she would say.
-So we decided to do a mixture of truth and humor, with Alexa saying there weren’t any voting booths in the Cloud.
-We wanted to avoid accidentally reinforcing the idea of her as subservient by pointing out she didn’t have the right to vote — but that she’d vote for her favorite robot BB-8 since she ‘likes the way he rolls.’”
+So we decided to do a mixture of truth and humour, with Alexa saying there weren’t any voting booths in the Cloud.
+We wanted to avoid accidentally reinforcing the idea of her as subservient by pointing out she didn’t have the right to vote — but that she’d vote for her favourite robot BB-8 since she ‘likes the way he rolls.’”

 Unfortunately, there aren’t always witty dodges available.
 With something as black and white as derogatory name-calling, the answer is easy.
 But what about those statements that are not as clear?
 AI still isn't capable of determining context and tone.
 “We don’t have that level of sophistication to be able to disambiguate and know the kind of thing you would know as a human person hearing from another person,” Zorn says.